-Suggestion: We would recommend the abolishment of fixed-term contracts in the energy market or at least the reduction of contracts to a maximum of six months as currently exists in Denmark).
+Ideas for Change: Reduction or abolishment of fixed-term contracts in the energy market or at least the reduction of contracts to a maximum of six months as currently exists in Denmark).
+This has to be considered carefully in light of the objective of a liberalised market to freely offer products.